csmarz/path-puzzles-interactive/README.md

 ## Local Installation

 This app uses Django framework and PySAT library.
-To use this app locally, clone the app and then run the following command to install the required dependencies:
+To use this app locally, clone this repository and then run the following command to install the required dependencies using pip:
 ```
 pip install -r requirements.txt
 ```